Van Vlees en Bloed

-Van Vlees en Bloed (English: "From Flesh and Blood") is an international award-winning Belgian tragicomedy and miniseries written by Tom Van Dyck and Michiel Devlieger.
+Van Vlees en Bloed (English: "Of Flesh and Blood") is an international award-winning Belgian tragicomedy and miniseries written by Tom Van Dyck and Michiel Devlieger.
 The series was produced by Woestijnvis and first aired in 2009 on the Belgian channel Eén.

 The show is about a butcher shop owned by the family Vangenechten since 1952.
 Although the family name was indirectly inspired by, the characters are entirely fictitious and there is no direct link with the famous Belgian Vangenechten family.

 Plot: Whereas André Vangenechten and his wife Liliane Verstappen run the shop, it is actually still owned by André's mother Maria Vangenechten.
 One day Rudy, the son of André and Liliane, suddenly turns up after an absence of 10 years.
 Liliane and Maria are happy, but André is not impressed.